 Los Angeles County Museum of Art Reading Room from the website:The Reading Room is a special corner of lacma.org dedicated to catalogues and brochures of exhibitions past.
 These are out-of-print, hard-to-find publications available here in full for free.
 From a unique set of publications focused on the Southern California art scene to rare books about German Expressionism, modern art, Southeast Asian art, and more, the catalogues and brochures here reflect the depth and breadth of LACMA’s collection and exhibition history.

 The Metropolitan Museum of Art (MMA) is on 5th avenue between 80th - 84th streets.
 They have an extensive collection of Modern and Contemporary Art.
-Admission is always pay-what-you-wish, including the temporary Met Breuer, in the former building of the Whitney Museum.
-Hundreds of their Met Publications, including exhibition catalogs are now freely available online.
+Admission is always pay-what-you-wish for NY'rs (including NYC College Students) Hundreds of their Met Publications, including exhibition catalogs are now freely available online.

 The Museum of Modern Art (MOMA) is between 54th and 53rd street & 5th and 6th Avenues - they have recently made thousands of images of their collection freely available online.
 Admission is free on friday nights.